pockethook/LuaSnip/DOC.md

   returned.

-- `exit_out_of_region(node)`: checks whether the cursor is still within the range of the snippet `node` belongs to.
-If yes, no change occurs; if no, the snippet is exited and following snippets' regions are checked and potentially exited (the next active node will be the 0-node of the snippet before the one the cursor is inside.
+- `exit_out_of_region(node)`: checks whether the cursor is still within the range of the root-snippet `node` belongs to.
+If yes, no change occurs; if no, the root-snippet is exited and its `$0` will be the new active node.
-  If the cursor isn't inside any snippet, the active node will be the last node in the jumplist).
-  If a jump causes an error (happens mostly because a snippet was deleted), the snippet is removed from the jumplist.
+  If a jump causes an error (happens mostly because the text of a snippet was deleted), the snippet is removed from the jumplist and the current node set to the end/beginning of the next/previous snippet.

 - `store_snippet_docstrings(snippet_table)`: Stores the docstrings of all snippets in `snippet_table` to a file